 “Economics… has always been partly a vehicle for the ruling ideology of each period as well as partly a method of scientific investigation.”
-(Joan Robinson)
+(Robinson 1962: 7)

 Joan Robinson (1903 – 1983) was a British post-Keynesian eminent economist well known for her work on monetary economics and wide-ranging influential contributions to economic theory.
-Robinson’s gender and her expertise in Marxism prevented her from winning the Nobel Prize and have slowed her advance in academia.
-She taught at Cambridge University from 1928 until retiring in 1971, but in spite of a very productive career, she did not become a full professor until 1965.
-In 1979 she became the first woman to become a fellow at King’s College.
+Robinson’s gender and her expertise in Marxism prevented her from winning the Nobel Prize in Economic Sciences and have slowed her advance in academia.
+She taught at Cambridge University from 1928 until retiring in 1971, but in spite of a very prolific career and intellectual impact, she received a full professor only in 1965.
+In 1979, though, she was the first woman to become a honorary fellow at King’s College.

 The quote above taken from her book Economic Philosophy (p.
 7) which you may free download here: Robinson, Joan.
 1962.
 Economic Philosophy.
 London: C. A. Watts.